 Natural flood management aims to reduce the downstream maximum water height of a flood (the flood peak) or to delay the arrival of the flood peak downstream, increasing the time available to prepare for floods.
+The myriad Slow the Flow items work together, helping to reduce flow rate in the valley, under storm events.
 This is achieved by restricting the progress of water through a catchment in 3 ways:

 - Increasing soil infiltration and allowing water to soak away.

 - Storing water by using natural features such as ponds, ditches or low lying land or by creating new ponds and areas to store water.

 - Slowing water by increasing resistance to flow.
 For example, by planting trees on the floodplain or constructing “leaky dams” in channels.

 What is a “leaky dam”?